Mathematics/Arts and Crafts

 What happens in this teaching program?

-Geometric shapes and patterns are a theme in both mathematics and arts and crafts.
-In this course, students use block-based programming to create algorithmic visual art.
-The design is printed on a very special printer where a ball rolls on a sand surface and leaves traces of its movement.
-The process will be based on creative challenges, trial and error, and provides a large scope for expressing oneself aesthetically.
+Geometric shapes and patterns are themes in both mathematics and arts and crafts.
+In this teaching program, students use block-based programming to create algorithmic visual art.
+The design is printed on a very special printer where a ball rolls on a sand surface, leaving traces of its movement.
+The process will be based on creative challenges, trial and error, and provides a large scope for aesthetic expression.

-The teaching plan is particularly relevant to the new curriculum (LK20) by combining arts and crafts with mathematics using programming.
+The teaching program is particularly relevant to the new curriculum (LK20) by combining arts and crafts with mathematics using programming.

 Description of the lesson: